Yolanda-HT/YoloCookBlob/Sweets/Savory_Herb_Scones.md

 - Freeze herb butter as a thin layer

 ## 2.2 Mix and shape (do this quickly so butter doesn't melt)
-- Pulse frozen herb butter and dry ingredients with a food processor till they're mixed
+- Pulse frozen herb infused butter and dry ingredients with a food processor till they're mixed
 - Add wet ingredients and pulse until ingredients are well mixed
 - Press to 2 inches, divide into 6-8 portions, shape into whatever shape you like,  with / without a mold